vikiaseschool/btc-clock/README.md

-# Bitcoin Clock
+# Crypto Clock

-A simple web application that displays the current Bitcoin price in USD, EUR, and CZK, along with the 24-hour percentage change.
-The application fetches data from the CoinGecko API and updates every 30 seconds.
+A simple web application that displays the current Bitcoin or Ethereum price in USD, EUR, and CZK, along with the 24-hour percentage change.
+The application fetches data from the CoinGecko API.
 Within this project i was learning CSS styles mostly, completely new to this, I only knew basics and wanted to try something more visualy appealing :)

+## V2 Update
+- added Ethereum feature.
+- design improvement
+- added Date, toolbars

 ## Features

-- Displays Bitcoin price in USD, EUR, and CZK.
+- Displays Bitcoin/Ethereum price in USD, EUR, and CZK.
 - Shows the 24-hour percentage change with an arrow indicating the direction of the change.
 - Responsive design with a visually appealing interface.